elanatframework/Code_behind/doc/new_features_on_new_versions.md

  - - Adding role access middleware
  - - The possibility of preventing the access of the rolls to the routes
  - - Ability to define action and give action access for roles
- - And a series of minor changes and improvements